Best practices for creating a construction scope of work

 By Matt Crawford

-7 min read
+1 min read

 LinkedinTwitter

-A scope of work for construction can help set client expectations, keep a project on track and prevent misunderstandings.
-Without one, you could end up over- or underestimating the costs, missing deadlines and having a generally chaotic project.
+These documents help set client and contractor expectations, keep a project on track and help prevent misunderstandings.
+Without one, you could end up over- or underestimating the job, missing deadlines and having a generally chaotic project.

-A scope of work is a document that outlines exactly what you’re providing for your clients.
-It is also known as a statement of work.
-Many contractors include a scope of work as a section of their contract, while others treat it as a separate document.
+A SOW is also known as a statement of work.
+Some contractors include a scope of work as part of their contract, while others treat it as a separate document.

-Project overview
+1. Project overview

-Also known as a job summary or project description, this first section includes a list of goals that the work must meet to be considered finished.
+Also known as a job summary or project description, this first section includes a list of goals that the work must meet to be finished.
 The goal might be to renovate a number of apartment units or build a brand new home.
 The overview may also include notes like, “Contractor will create a professionally finished project and leave behind a clean, debris-free property.”

-Project deliverables
+2. Project deliverables

-This section outlines the tangible items to be completed and should include enough detail to guide your team and any subcontractors through the project.
+This section outlines the tangible items to be completed and should include enough detail to guide your team and subcontractors through the project.
 The deliverables listed here should be measurable.
-Instead of saying “update bathroom,” it might say “Replace the sink with dual his and hers sinks, retile the shower and replace existing commode with a low-flush toilet.”
+Instead of saying “update bathroom,” it might say “Replace the sink with dual his and hers sinks, retile the shower and replace the existing commode with a low-flush toilet.”

-Project scope
+3. Project scope

 This precise breakdown of tasks and techniques explains how you’ll get the job done.
 It will reveal which subcontractors are responsible for what work and the specifications.
 It might specify that the electrician will wire the home with 20-AMP circuits instead of 15-AMP circuits.
 Or it might insist that the plumber use all copper pipes instead of PVC.
-This section should also include places for each subcontractor to sign off on their pieces of the project.
+This section should also include places for each subcontractor to sign off on their piece of the project.

-Schedule summary
+4. Schedule summary

 This section provides a list of project milestones with dates of completion.
 With it, your subcontractors can plan their individual schedules, and your client can understand when to expect visible progress.
 The schedule summary for building a new home might include dates for the following milestones: